ketakisahasrabudhe/Product_rationalisation/README.md

+---

-4. ForecastingEngine
+### 4. `ForecastingEngine`

-Purpose: Predict future demand using:
+**Purpose:** Predict future demand using:

-LSTM
-ARIMA (time series model)
+- **LSTM** (Long Short-Term Memory neural network)
+- **ARIMA** (Autoregressive Integrated Moving Average)
-Simple baseline: basic average + seasonality trend
+- **Simple baseline**: basic average + seasonality trend

-LSTM Logic:
+**LSTM Logic:**

-Takes 30-day sliding windows of sales.
+- Takes 30-day sliding windows of sales.
-Predicts next value via sequential modeling.
+- Predicts the next value via sequential modeling (deep learning).

-ARIMA Logic:
+**ARIMA Logic:**

-(2,1,2) ARIMA captures short-term autocorrelation and trends.
+- Uses a (2,1,2) ARIMA model to capture short-term autocorrelation and trends.

-Enhancements:
+- Good for interpretable, statistical forecasting.

+**Enhancements:**

-Use Prophet or XGBoost with calendar events.
+- Use Prophet or XGBoost with calendar events.
-Include features promo_flag, day_of_week in multivariate models.
+- Include features such as `promo_flag` and `day_of_week` in multivariate models.
-Use a loop to try different ARIMA parameter combinations and pick the best one using evaluation techniques.
+- Use an auto-selection loop to try different ARIMA (p,d,q) combinations and pick the best using AIC/BIC or cross-validation.

+---

-5. LLMInsightGenerator
+### 5. `LLMInsightGenerator`

-These are just mock insights, but an LLM can be integrated over the models to generate actual insights.
+These are currently mock insights, but can be powered by an LLM (Large Language Model) for natural language analysis and explanation.

-Possible improvements:
+**Possible improvements:**

-Use real OpenAI or LLaMA-3 model for custom insight generation.
+- Use a real OpenAI or LLaMA-3 model for custom insight generation.
-Add feedback loop to prioritize or score each insight.
+- Create a feedback loop to prioritize or score each insight based on user ratings.
+- Include domain-specific templates to improve relevance.

+---

-6. ProductRationalizationEngine
+### 6. `ProductRationalizationEngine`

-Product Scoring:
+**Product Scoring:**

 revenue_score = product_revenue / max_revenue
 profit_score = product_profit / max_profit
 engagement_score = avg_views / max_views

-Final score = 0.4 × revenue + 0.4 × profit + 0.2 × engagement
+final_score = 0.4 * revenue_score + 0.4 * profit_score + 0.2 * engagement_score

-Actions Based on Score:
+* Actions Based on Score:

-Score >= 0.7 → PROMOTE
+Score ≥ 0.7 → PROMOTE

-0.4 <= Score < 0.7 → KEEP
+0.4 ≤ Score < 0.7 → KEEP

 Score < 0.4 → REVIEW

-Possible improvements:
+**Possible improvements:**

-Integrate classification model to learn optimal thresholds.
+Use a trained classification model (e.g., decision tree or logistic regression) to learn thresholds based on historical outcomes.

-Show rationale in a sentence (e.g., "High profit but low engagement").
+Display rationale for each decision in natural language, e.g.:

+“High profit but low engagement — suggest increasing product visibility.”